Marvellordz/50-Days-of-Code/README.md

 # Day8: Emoji printer

 You can print your favorite emoji with this program.
 Visit https://carpedm20.github.io/emoji/ for a full description on the emojis

+# Day 9 : PDF reader and text writer

+This simple program reads from a pdf file from a specified page number and writes that text to a new text file and saves it